AdrianaSveca/TeamProject/README.md

 # TeamProject (GROUP 16)
-Our e-commerce website for health & fitness: WELLTH.
+Our e-commerce website for health & wellness: WELLTH.